Have you ever thought about why the same ads repeatedly appear as you’re flipping through the channels on TV?

 Despite the points in favour of inbound marketing, it has limitations that we should mention.
 Not to brag, but this article is an unbiased take on inbound and outbound marketing, and without knowing about the shortfalls, you’ll fail to devise a suitable marketing strategy.

-- The content has to change with customers’ needs
+• The content has to change to customers’ needs

 Outbound Marketing Efforts

-Although the result is the same — selling the product — the means to achieve the goal are different.
-It involves using TV ads, commercials, advertising on the yellow pages, cold calling, and email blasts to reach large audiences.
+Although the result is the same — selling the product — the means to achieve the goal differ.
+Outbound marketing relies heavily on tools such as TV ads, commercials, yellow pages advertising, cold calling, and email blasts to reach target audiences.

-Now that you know a bit about outbound marketing, let’s explore this digital content strategy in greater detail.
-Since the aim is to grab people’s attention with the message, one of the best ways is to ensure it’s unmissable.
+Now that you know about outbound marketing, let’s explore this digital content strategy in greater detail.
+Since outbound marketing focuses on grabbing people’s attention with the message, ensuring it’s unmissable is one of the best ways.

-And if popular Hollywood films like Three Billboards Outside Ebbing, Missouri are any indication, billboards and banner ads are great ways to generate interest and grab attention.
+And as seen in popular films like Three Billboards Outside Ebbing, Missouri, billboards and banner ads are compelling marketing messages that effectively generate interest and grab attention.
 But the bottom line is that the content should be unique and relevant to stand out amongst a gazillion other messages.

-Indeed, outbound tactics hinge on messaging a more extensive group that will increase the chances of seeing more significant sales.
-Hence, there are quite a few similarities with traditional marketing tactics, such as radio ads.
+Indeed, outbound marketing techniques rest on the principle of reaching out to a larger audience, aiming to boost the chances of achieving higher sales.
+Hence, there are quite a few similarities between physical advertising and traditional marketing tactics, such as radio ads.

-The best part is that it features a healthy serving of modern technology, like bulk emails and pay-per-click ads for user engagement.
-However, the uniqueness of outbound campaigns lies in sparking an interest in consumers about a product they didn’t know they needed.
+The best part is that it features a healthy serving of modern technology, like email marketing and pay-per-click ads for user engagement.
+However, the uniqueness of outbound campaigns lies in sparking an interest in prospective customers about a product they didn’t know they needed.

 Imagine this — you’re watching the Ashes when TV commercials flash on the screen in between overs, highlighting the benefits of new summer-proof house paint.
-It’s most likely that you hadn’t even thought of painting the house, but as the Aussie summer starts setting in, the advert has got you thinking.
+It’s most likely that you hadn’t even thought of painting the house, but the advert has got you thinking as the Aussie summer starts setting in.

-If you decide to follow up with the company about the product, the buying journey begins.
+The buying journey begins if you follow up with the company about the product.

-But how exactly, because you’re just inquiring and may opt against purchasing the paint?
+But how exactly does this happen?
+This is where cold email marketing comes into play - even though you’re just inquiring and may opt against purchasing the paint.
 We will reveal this secret in the next section.

 B. Outbound Marketing Examples